Prior-free cosmological parameter estimation of Cosmicflows-4

-In essence, all entries in the CF4 catalog beyond $250\Mpch$ fall onto this massive object.
-Any estimate of the velocity field here is thus just probing the Sloan Great Wall.
-Note that it is not just on the far side of the SGW that the velocities are significantly affected -- we presume that the velocities on the near side (\ie between $160\Mpch$ - $250\Mpch$) will also be strongly affected (albeit not entirely) by this object.
-Hence, the gradual increase of the radial flow on the near side and the steep decrease on the far side reflect the backside infall of the SGW.

-In the assumption of a homogeneous Universe, the net radial inflow is expected to be zero on the scale of a few hundred Mpc, with fluctuations due to the local cosmography, expected and well understood \citep[see][]{Wojtak2014}.
-This relatively minimal assumption motivates choosing a value of $H_0$ that cancels the radial flow at (or within) this distance -- the method employed by \citet{Tully2023}.
+In essence, all entries in the CF4 catalog beyond $200\Mpch$ fall onto this massive object, creating a local positive radial flow between $200\Mpch$ and $240\Mpch$ and a negative radial flow beyond this distance.
+A correction of the radial flow changes the local inflow, as indicated in \cref{fig:mock-monopole}, and the method underestimates the mean radial flow below $100\Mpch$.